 39:51 "The faith has been eviscerated in these forty years, and the decline has coincided with the New Mass.
 How you pray, is how you live, is how you believe."

 50:21 "The New Mass stresses the nourishment and the sanctification of the faithful.
 Old Mass: worship and adoration to the Holy Trinity, the removal of sin.
 Here?: 'hey, we're all nourished and gettin' along together!'
 Two entirely different structures here. . . .
 The language used in the New Mass confuses nearly every aspect of the Mass: the idea of sacrifice; who's actually offering the sacrifice . . . with all of these confusions, the very nature of the faith itself is undermined. . . . the former theology is largely dismissed. . . .
 The question is, what is it substituted with?
 When that old theology, the Catholic theology is gone, something else is brought in.
 What is the something else?"

-In high contrast to this patent nonsense, the apostolic letter of Pope Benedict XVI (Voris cites him many times in his presentation), Summorum Pontificum (7 July 2007) stated:
+In high contrast, the apostolic letter of Pope Benedict XVI (Voris cites him many times in his presentation), Summorum Pontificum (7 July 2007) stated:

 . . . the Second Vatican Council expressed the desire that with due respect and reverence for divine worship it be restored and adapted to the needs of our age.
 Prompted by this desire, our Predecessor the Supreme Pontiff Paul VI in 1970 approved for the Latin Church liturgical books restored and partly renewed, and that throughout the world translated into many vernacular languages, have been welcomed by the Bishops and by the priests and faithful. . . .